 See F. Murray Abraham discussing artist Dick Smith's work in “Amadeus,” a ficitionalized biopic of Wolfgang Amadeus Mozart.

 While many films made during the late 1980s and early 1990s were starting to combine digital and practical effects, Berson says that the 1988 cult classic “Beetlejuice” is notable because it is completely done with a combination of practical effects and puppetry.
-Special effects makeup artist Ve Neill, also known for her work on “Mrs. Doubtfire” and “The Hunger Games” franchise, has become a household name from the show SyFy reality show “Face Off” where prosthetic artists compete to create the best prostheses.
+Special effects makeup artist Ve Neill, also known for her work on “Mrs. Doubtfire” and “The Hunger Games” franchise, has become a household name from the SyFy reality show “Face Off” where prosthetic artists compete to create the best prostheses.

-While the use of computer generated imagery, more commonly known as CGI, in film goes back to the 1950s, Berson points to films in the early 1990s that really showcase the emergence of a blend of practical and digital effects.
+While the use of computer generated imagery, more commonly known as CGI, in film goes back to the 1950s, Berson points to films in the early 1990s to really showcase the emergence of a blend of practical and digital effects.
 This combination is what she calls “the new normal” for special effects makeup and prosthetics in films.

 Another for makeup designer Dick Smith, the 1992 dark comedy “Death Becomes Her” utilized a combination of prosthetics and groundbreaking CGI technology to create effects that looked exceptionally realistic for the time.
 Smith, also known for his work in “The Exorcist” and “Taxi Driver,” worked with the filmmaking team to create the more dramatic and chilling moments, like Meryl Streep’s twisted neck and the hole in Goldie Hawn’s torso, while also utilizing established makeup techniques like age makeup and Goldie Hawn’s fat suit.
 The combination of effects established in “Death Becomes Her” went on to become the basis of effects for major films throughout the 1990s.
 As Berson says, ”’Death Becomes Her’ walked so ‘Jurassic Park’ could run.”